John of Gaunt's claims to the Castilian throne: Aquitaine and Castile

 English interference in the Kingdom of Castile started in early 1366 after Pedro the Cruel was expelled as part of an ongoing civil war after his illegitimate half-brother Henry of Trastamare invaded with a French army of 12,000 men led by the prominent commander Bertrand du Guesclin.
-Pedro was welcomed in English controlled Bordeaux by Edward III's oldest son, also Edward who was the Prince of Aquitaine and Gascony and John of Gaunt was sent with English troops to support Pedro in 1367 with Anglo-Gascon forces winning the Battle of Nájera in April and restoring Pedro to his throne.
+Pedro was welcomed in English controlled Bordeaux by Edward III's oldest son, Edward the Black Prince who was also Prince of Aquitaine and Gascony, and John of Gaunt was sent with English troops to support Pedro in 1367 with Anglo-Gascon forces winning the Battle of Nájera in April and restoring Pedro to his throne.

 Pedro refused to honour his agreement to fund the English and so with the Black Prince suffering from ill health the English returned to Aquitaine.
 The attempt to raise money to pay off the debt within Aquitaine started a rebellion which drew in the French King and restarted the Hundred Years War keeping the Black Prince away from Castile.
 Henry of Trastámara used this opportunity to lead a second more successful invasion that ended with Pedro's death at the Battle of Montiel in March 1369 with Henry becoming Henry II of Castile and providing naval support to French campaigns against Aquitaine and England.
 In 1372, the Castilian fleet defeated the English fleet in the Battle of La Rochelle.